attilammagyar/teams-wysimd/README.md

-Though some message extensions that seem to be built into Teams can come with several kilobytes of HTML and SVG data, I don't recommend putting huge images and animations as data URLs into messages and using them excessively.
+Though some message extensions that seem to be built into Teams can come with several kilobytes of HTML and SVG data, I don't recommend putting huge images and animations as data URLs into the script and using them excessively.
 It's a good idea to resize your custom emojis to about 20x20 pixels (Teams' own emojis are this size when they are embedded in text), and to avoid animations or at least to lower their framerate, and to reduce the color palette of GIFs.
-Even just a few big custom emojis can make a message so big that Teams' won't let you send it.
+Even just a few big custom emojis can make a message so big that Teams won't let you send it.